Martín Alonso Pinzón: Return voyage and death

 Pinzón returned home to Palos, arriving on 15 March 1493, precisely the same day the Niña reached the voyage's starting point.
 Exhausted and suffering from a recurrent fever, he was taken from his ship in a stretcher.
 As Columbus arrived, his friends took him to a farm on the boundary between Palos and Moguer.
 It is possible that Martín's son, Arias Pérez Pinzón, did not bring him directly to his house in Palos in order to protect him, given that Columbus had threatened him earlier.
 Another possibility is that this was because Martín did not get along well with Catalina Alonso, the woman who had been living with his father since he became a widower, and with whom the father would have two illegitimate children: Francisco and Inés Pinzón.
 According to the testimony of Francisco Medel and Hernán Pérez Mateos, he was brought to the La Rábida Monastery, where he died; he was entombed there, as was his wish.

 It has been claimed that Pinzón's recurring fever was syphilis.
 The theory that syphilis is of New World origin and that it was first brought back to Europe by Columbus's crew has been longstanding, and long controversial.
 Some recent genetic evidence restores credence to the theory.
 Even so, even if Pinzón contracted it on the voyage, it is extremely unlikely that it was the cause of his death.
 Tertiary syphilis does not normally show up for 3 to 15 years.
 There is also a possibility that some historians have confused Martín Alonso Pinzón with his brother Francisco, who is more plausibly (but still controversially) believed to have had this particular disease.
 Conversely, there is the possibility that the first outbreak of syphilis among Europeans with no immunity was much more virulent than subsequently.

 Fernández Duro further writes that Pinzón's "unpardonable crime" was that he had the luck or skill to obtain more gold than Columbus.

-In popular culture
+Legacy

-Martín Alonso Pínzon was portrayed by Tchéky Karyo in 1492: Conquest of Paradise and Robert Davi in Christopher Columbus: The Discovery, both released in 1992.
+Along with his brother, Martín Alonso Pínzon is the namesake of Pinzón Island in the Galápagos.
+He was portrayed by Tchéky Karyo in 1492: Conquest of Paradise and by Robert Davi in Christopher Columbus: The Discovery, both released in 1992.